reasonml-editor/vim-reason-legacy/README.md

 ## LICENSE

-Some files from VimReason are based on the Rust vim plugin and so we are including that license.
+Some files from vim-reason are based on the Rust vim plugin and so we are including that license.